-Mr. Loofbourrow was educated at Harvard and Oxford Universities, and taught graduate courses on Internet Commerce and Artificial Intelligence at Harvard University for seven years.
+Tod was educated at Harvard and Oxford universities and taught graduate courses on Internet Commerce and Artificial Intelligence at Harvard University for seven years.
 He has lectured at Stanford, MIT Sloan School, Harvard Business School, Babson College, and others.
-He is author or chapter contributor to six books—the first, a 20,000 copy trade bestseller on computer science and robotics written at the age of 16.
+He is the author or chapter contributor to six books—the first being a 20,000-copy trade bestseller on computer science and robotics written at the age of 16.